Does Shareholder Scrutiny Affect Executive Compensation? Evidence from Say-on-Pay Voting

 University of Missouri at Columbia

-To comply with the Dodd-Frank Act of 2010, public firms must periodically hold advisory shareholder votes on executive compensation ("say on pay").
-We examine how firms change the structure of executive compensation in anticipation of having a say-on-pay vote.
-Our identification strategy exploits the fact that some firms hold votes only every two or three years, which results in predictable within-firm variation regarding whether a particular year's pay will be subject to a vote.
-We find that firms reduce salaries to CEOs but increase their stock awards, pensions, and deferred compensation in anticipation of having a vote.
+As a result of the Dodd-Frank Act of 2010, public firms must periodically hold advisory shareholder votes on executive compensation ("say on pay").
+We examine how firms change the structure and level of executive pay when they face a say-on-pay vote.
+Our identification strategy exploits within-firm variation in the intensity of shareholder scrutiny, by comparing compensation across years when a firm is expected to face a vote, versus years when it is not.
+This strategy is enabled by firms that hold votes every other two or three years, resulting in a predetermined cyclical schedule for whether a particular year's compensation will be put to a vote.
+We find that firms reduce salaries to CEOs but increase their stock awards, pensions, and deferred compensation in years when they face a vote.
 The additional pay (mainly from stock awards) outweighs the reduction in salaries, so total pay is higher in years with a vote.
-These results show that increased shareholder scrutiny — in the form of holding say-on-pay votes — changes how executives are compensated.
-However, these changes seem mainly to improve the "optics" of pay, and, contrary to the goals of the say-on-pay regulation, result in higher, not lower, total pay.
+These results show that increased shareholder scrutiny --- in the form of holding say-on-pay votes --- changes how executives are compensated.
+However, these changes seem mainly to improve the “optics” of pay, and, contrary to the goals of the say-on-pay regulation, result in higher, not lower, total pay.

 Number of Pages in PDF File: 41